POWERING BENEFITS FOR DEVELOPERS.

 As the need for UK housing developments continues to increase, having efficient and reliable electricity networks is critical.
 ADMD (After Diversity Maximum Demand) is a network initiative which supports this efficiency and reliability.

-ADMD refers to the estimated peak electrical demand for a group of consumers (or: households) which takes into consideration varied electricity usage, assuming not every household on a development will utilise their maximum electrical at the same time.
+- ADMD refers to the estimated peak electrical demand for a group of consumers (or: households) which takes into consideration varied electricity usage, assuming not every household on a development will utilise their maximum electrical at the same time.
+ADMD allows for a realistic representation of this diversity of use & there are several benefits to considering it within electricity network planning:

-Efficient Network Sizing: Reduces over-engineering by allowing for smaller transformer sizes and cable capacities based on realistic demand forecasts.
+- Efficient Network Sizing: Reduces over-engineering by allowing for smaller transformer sizes and cable capacities based on realistic demand forecasts.

-Cost Savings: Infrastructure costs are significantly lowered by avoiding oversized equipment.
+- Cost Savings: Infrastructure costs are significantly lowered by avoiding oversized equipment.

-Improved Planning Accuracy: Especially useful in residential and mixed-use developments where diversity of load is high.
+- Improved Planning Accuracy: Especially useful in residential and mixed-use developments where diversity of load is high.

 What is a Point of Connection (POC)?